vtexdocs/dev-portal-content/docs/release-notes/filter-navigator-customization-on-mobile-devices-css-handles.md

 - `filterBreadcrumbsContent`
 - `filterBreadcrumbsText`

-:sparkles: We would not be able to deliver this amazing result if it was not for [Beatriz Miranda](https://github.com/BeatrizMiranda) from ACCT!
+✨ We would not be able to deliver this amazing result if it was not for [Beatriz Miranda](https://github.com/BeatrizMiranda) from ACCT!
 Our sincere thanks, Beatriz!